Sermon 1 of 4: Be Kind, by Justin Rossow (Relational Structure)

 For this woman, who had no social standing at all, Jesus stops and says, “Hold on, time out.
 I know you all have some business to do, and I know I said that I would go with the CEO and see what I could do for his daughter, but there is someone here who’s just as important to me.”
 He stops the crowd, and the woman finds herself called out.

 Jairus, in the kind of self-centeredness that only comes with great need, must have been going out of his mind while Jesus took time with this insignificant woman.
 I mean, his daughter was dying.
-Jesus had said He would come with him and heal her, and now He gets sidetracked with someone else’s problems.
+Jesus had said he would come and heal her, and now Jesus gets sidetracked with someone else’s problems.

 “But what about me, Jesus?
 What about my needs?
 Don’t I matter to you, too?
 Certainly this little girl near death is more important than a woman who has been struggling with this problem for thirteen years.
 Just give it, like, another week.”